tamaki-murakami/furima-31132/README.md

 ### Association

-- belongs_to :users
+- belongs_to :user
-- belongs_to :items
+- belongs_to :item
-- has_one :delivery addresses
+- has_one :delivery address

 ## delivery addresses table